 The listed benefits acquired and exercised under the conditions prescribed by law, assure the material and social security of contributors.

 The Serbian Pension Plan is a mandatory and contributory savings plan for all employed Serbians.
 Employees contribute 14%, and employers 11.5%.

-The Law on Voluntary Pension Funds and Pension Plans in the Republic of Serbia introduced, as of April 1st, 2006, voluntary retirement insurance (the so-called ‘third pillar’) which, contrary to the system of compulsory insurance, does not comprise disability insurance.
+The Law on Voluntary Pension Funds and Pension Plans in the Republic of Serbia introduced, as of April 1st, 2006, voluntary retirement insurance (the so-called ‘third pillar’), contrary to the compulsory insurance system, does not comprise disability insurance.